Prevention of Pollution and Resource Circulation

 Japan has formulated a basic strategy to introduce approximately two million tons of biomass-based plastic products by 2030 as a countermeasure against ocean plastic waste and climate change.

-ITOCHU has obtained ISCC PLUS certification for the domestic sales of Borealis bio-PP manufactured by the mass balance method.
-This certification proves sustainable raw material procurement in a way that can be traced through the supply chain, and the portion of biomass raw material contributes to GHG emissions reduction.
+We have obtained ISCC PLUS certification for the domestic sales of synthetic resins derived from biomass resources manufactured by the mass balance method.
+This certification proves sustainable raw material procurement in a way that can be traced through the supply chain, and the portion of biomass raw material contributes to greenhouse gas (GHG) emissions reduction.

 Collaboration with Outside Initiatives